AdventuresInDevops/Website/episodes/firefighting-and-cloud-aws-war-games/index.md

 ---
 hide_table_of_contents: true
-title: "Firefighting in the Cloud: Real AWS War Games"
+title: "Firefighting in the Cloud: AWS War Games"
 description: Matt Lea joins the show to discuss Cloud War Games, real-world AWS incident training, and how DevOps engineers can improve their resilience under pressure.
 # tags: [podcast, docusaurus]
 date: 2025-02-28